 In 2015, my friends and I booked round-trip tickets to Japan.
-It was a trip of a lifetime but I was hesitant to take because I know Japan is an expensive destination.
-I know there are ways to stretch my budget but it will still be expensive compared to other Asian countries I visited.
-However, the thought of celebrating my birthday in my dream country and seeing cherry blossoms for the first time was so tempting, I could not resist.
+It was a trip of a lifetime, but I was hesitant to take it because I knew Japan could be an expensive destination.
+While I knew there were ways to stretch my budget, it would still be pricier compared to other Asian countries I had visited.
+However, the thought of celebrating my birthday in my dream country and seeing cherry blossoms for the first time was so tempting, I couldn’t resist.
+This trip became the perfect start to planning my 10-day Japan itinerary.

 PS: Get ready, this is quite a long read!